sagarajab/CLD-Studio/DATABASE_ERROR_TROUBLESHOOTING.md

 This error occurs when the application fails to create or retrieve a user assessment record from the AWS AppSync database.
 This guide will help you diagnose and fix the issue.

+### Specific Error: "Cannot read properties of null (reading 'id')"

+If you see this specific error, it means the database create operation is returning `null` instead of a valid user object.
+This typically indicates:

+1. **Database schema validation failure** - The input data doesn't match the expected schema
+2. **Permission issues** - The user doesn't have permission to create records
+3. **Network connectivity problems** - The request is failing silently
+4. **Backend configuration issues** - The database isn't properly configured

 ## Quick Diagnosis

 ### 1. Run the Diagnostic Tool